UN envoy travels to strife-torn Myanmar for the first time | Law-Order

 UN envoy travels to strife-torn Myanmar for the first time

-But the countrys military has made little effort to implement the plan, and Myanmar has slipped into a situation that some U.N. experts have characterized as a civil war.Heyzer, a womens rights activist from Singapore, headed UNIFEM, a U.N. development organization that focuses on promoting womens economic advancement, in 1994-2007.

-The UN special envoy for Myanmar travelled to the Southeast Asian nation for the first time since she was appointed to the post last October.
+The UN special envoy for Myanmar traveled to the Southeast Asian nation on Monday for the first time since she was appointed to the post last October.

-The trip by Nellen Heyzer on Monday followed the UN Security Council's latest call for an immediate end to all forms of violence and unimpeded humanitarian access in the strife-torn country.
+The trip by Noeleen Heyzer followed the UN Security Council's latest call for an immediate end to all forms of violence and for unimpeded humanitarian access in the strife-torn country.

-Heyzer “will focus on addressing the deteriorating situation and immediate concerns as well as other priority areas of her mandate,” UN spokesman Stephane Dujarric said.
+Heyzer “will focus on addressing the deteriorating situation and immediate concerns as well as other priority areas of her mandate,” U spokesperson Stephane Dujarric said.

 He warned that further executions would force the regional group to reconsider how it engages with fellow member Myanmar.